 - A. Purpose.
 The purpose of this Section is to ensure that development within each Special Purpose zoning district of the City will contribute toward an urban environment of stable, desirable character, which is harmonious with existing and future development, and is consistent with the goals and policies of the Policy Plan (General Plan) component of The Ontario Plan. - B. Applicability.
 The standards and guidelines established by this Section shall apply to each of the City's special purpose zoning districts.
-Furthermore, the provisions of this Section shall apply to all subdivisions of land and any new construction, addition, remodel, or reallocation requiring a building permit or other similar entitlement by the City, within a Special Purpose zoning district.
-Each Special Purpose zoning district shall be applied as follows:
+Furthermore, the provisions of this Section shall apply to all subdivisions of land and any new construction, addition, remodel, or reallocation requiring a building permit or other similar entitlement by the City, within a Special Purpose zoning district. - C. Specialized Use Zoning District Standards.
+The design and development of properties located within specialized use zoning districts shall comply with the following: